Burhan-Q/Ultralytics_DiscordBot/Readme.md

 ### Image Links

-During testing, links to images that appear to be valid will not work correctly with `UltralyticsBot`.
+During testing, _some_ links to images that appeared to be valid did not work correctly with `UltralyticsBot`.
 This seems to be an issue with either the content provider of the image, or the method which the bot attempts to fetch the image.

 ### Many Predictions

-Images with a large number of objects detected, especially if using small values for `iou` or `conf` arguments with `/predict` will generate too much text for a single message.
+Images with a large quantity of objects to detect, especially if using small values for `iou` or `conf` arguments with `/predict`, will generate too much text for a single message.
 This error may return a message from the bot `Error: API request failed` or may fail silently.

 ### Inference Size